Hiroyuki Sasaki: Biography

 Sasaki was born in Fukuoka, Japan in 1956, and received his MD and PhD in 1982 and 1987, respectively, from Kyushu University.
 He was appointed as a professor of the National Institute of Genetics in 1998.
 He has been a professor at the Medical Institute of Bioregulation, Kyushu University since 2010, where he has been serving as a dean since 2012.
 He has been a vice president of Kyushu University since 2015, and a dean of the Institute for Advanced Study, Kyushu University since 2018.
+In 2025, Sasaki found the genetic mutation that causes Orange cats.